samharrison7/json2netcdf/README.md

     - `name`: Name of the attribute.
     - `value`: Value of the attribute.
 - `data`: Array of objects that represent either variables or sub-groups within the group.
+- `json`: Path to external data file with further groups/variables.
+The top-level group/variable in the external file overrides any of the other properties specified in this group.

 ### List of variable properties